 They keep rejecting it.

-He helps is offering the governors of those states similarly, Washington State, Illinois, New York, other places, the help.
+He is offering the governors of those states similarly, Washington State, Illinois, New York, other places, the help.

 I just don't think it makes any sense.

-You know, um, so many of the people that these elected um individuals were elected for was to uh help uh revitalize and and strengthen their communities and uh what they're doing now is quite the opposite.
+You know, so many of the people that these elected individuals were elected for was to help revitalize and strengthen their communities.

-Um but uh again, the president stands ready and willing um to work with any local leader um to do what's right by their community, and but it starts with public safety first.
+But again, the president stands ready and willing to work with any local leader to do what's right by their community.

-If you don't have public safety, it's hard to get to other things like access to capital or uh revitalizing the neighborhood.
+If you don't have public safety, it's hard to get to other things like access to capital or revitalizing the neighborhood.

-I know what the attorney general has said about it constitutionally.
+I know what the Attorney General has said about it constitutionally.

-Uh it may come to that.
+It may come to that.

-I pray it never comes to that, but he he's obviously ready to do it if needed to do it.
+But he's obviously ready to do it if needed to do it.

-But it's really, though, the jobs of the mayors.
+It's really, though, the jobs of the mayors.

-Now, the mayor, for example, in Seattle is talking about an entire summer of love where anarchists get to take over streets of a particular st city.
+Now, the mayor, for example, in Seattle is talking about an entire summer of love where anarchists get to take over streets of a particular city.

-We'll give you these blocks back, but we'll keep these blocks.
+I know they're negotiating, we'll give you these blocks back, but we'll keep these blocks.

 I mean, it's madness to me.